115 Squadron (Israel): Flying the A-4 Skyhawk

 115 Squadron was reformed in January 1969 at Tel Nof, as the IAF's third A-4 Skyhawk squadron.
 Its first three jets arrived at the port of Ashdod on March 20, and on March 28 the squadron flew its first flight.
-It soon achieved operational capability and on April 22 saw its first combat sortie in the ongoing War of Attrition, against a radar station in Jordan.
+It soon achieved operational capability.
+On April 22 it flew its first combat sortie in the ongoing War of Attrition, against a radar station in Jordan.

 In July it participated in operation Boxer, during which one of its aircraft was hit but managed to make a forced landing at Rephidim.
-The squadron also participated in the Priha operations, while during operation Rhodes, the January 1970 assault on the island of Shadwan, a squadron A-4 sunk an Egyptian torpedo boat.
+The squadron participated in the Priha operations.
+During operation Rhodes, the January 1970 assault on the island of Shadwan, a squadron A-4 sunk an Egyptian torpedo boat.
 Altogether 115 Squadron flew about 1,000 sorties throughout the war.

 Initially operating the A-4H, in 1972 the squadron made the conversion to the A-4N Skyhawk II.
-It was still flying both models, however, when the Yom Kippur War broke out in October 1973.
-On October 3 the Squadron had lost its commanding officer, Ami Gadish, when his aircraft crashed during a training sortie.
-On Friday, October 5, Giora Romm took command of the squadron, despite having never flown the Skyhawk nor serving with the unit.
-War broke out the very next day, and Romm's first flight was a combat sortie targeting Egyptian troops crossing the Suez Canal, Romm familiarizing himself with the aircraft en route to the target.
+It was still flying both models when the Yom Kippur War broke out in October 1973.
+On October 3 the Squadron lost its commanding officer, Ami Gadish, when his aircraft crashed during a training sortie.
+On October 5, Giora Romm took command of the squadron, despite having never flown the Skyhawk nor serving with the unit.
+War broke out the next day, and Romm's first flight was a combat sortie targeting Egyptian troops crossing the Suez Canal, with Romm familiarizing himself with the aircraft en route to the target.

 115 Squadron flew all types of attack missions during the Yom Kippur War, from close air support (CAS) to air base strikes and SEAD.
 The squadron suffered its first fatalities of the war on October 7, when Shimon Ash went missing during a strike against Egyptian anti-aircraft artillery, while Israel Rozenblum was killed on the Golan Heights.
 Two more aircraft was lost on the following day, both on the Egyptian front, with Zvi Bashan killed and Zvi Rozen becoming a prisoner of war.
-Another pilot, Mario Shaked, was lost on October 9, and two more aircraft lost on October 11, Yizhak Ofer killed on the Golan Heights and Schneider becoming a POW.
+Another pilot, Mario Shaked, was lost on October 9.
+Two more aircraft were lost on October 11, with Yizhak Ofer killed on the Golan Heights and Schneider becoming a POW.
 These were the last of 115 Squadron's losses during the war, out of 750 sorties flown, a loss rate of 0.9 percent.

-The squadron was back in action pounding Palestinian positions in southern Lebanon during the late 1970s and early 1980s, and saw extensive action during Operation Peace for Galilee, the 1982 invasion of Lebanon.
-On June 6, 1982, it lost one of its aircraft while on a strike near Beaufort Castle, pilot Aharon Achiaz falling into Palestinian captivity.
+The squadron was back in action pounding Palestinian positions in southern Lebanon during the late 1970s and early 1980s.
+It saw extensive action during Operation Peace for Galilee, the 1982 invasion of Lebanon.
+On June 6, 1982, it lost one of its aircraft while on a strike near Beaufort Castle, with pilot Aharon Achiaz falling into Palestinian captivity.
 The squadron relocated to Nevatim in 1984, continuing to fly sporadic attacks against Lebanese targets during the subsequent decade, flying 38 sorties during Operation Accountability of April 1993.
-It was disbanded on July 21, 1994, with some of its aircraft going into storage while others were dispersed among remaining IAF A-4 Squadrons.
+It was disbanded on July 21, 1994.
+Some of its aircraft went into storage, while others were dispersed among remaining IAF A-4 Squadrons.